robertsdionne/clrs/README.md

-hlrs
+clrs
 ====

-Reviewing the algorithms in HLRS' Introduction to Algorithms.
+Reviewing the algorithms in CLRS' Introduction to Algorithms.